YesWeCandrew/MyMarketplace/items/report.md

    * If the Items has a seller name that is not the same as the seller name associated with the seller's ID it receives a higher ScamScore.
 This could prevent people pretending to be reputable brands
 * If the ScamScore is above an arbitrary threshold, it marks the item as potential scam and notifies the user, as shown below.

-**Other**

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*

-*Here is an example:*

 1. *Bug 1:*